-As mentioned in section \ref{localfmol}, $f_{\mathrm{mol}}$ decreases with the increase of the surface density of total gas in NGC~5395.
-This odd relationship can be reproduced by introducing an external pressure term as shown in figure \ref{ngc5395fmolfit} top at least the best fit parameter.
-On the other hand, it is not clear that plausible parameters (red shades in figure \ref{ngc5395fmolfit} bottom) which is just judged by $\chi^{2}$ can reproduce the monotonic decrease of $f_{\mathrm{mol}}$ with the increase of the surface density of total gas.
-It is important that external pressure do exist to reproduce the observation, even though it is weak ($\epsilon < \sim 3.0$).
-First, we also try to model fitting without external pressure term to examine the importance of external pressure for reproducing $f_{\mathrm{mol}}$--$\Sigma_{\mathrm {gas}}$ relation in NGC~5395.
-The best fitted parameter of metallicity is 1.7 $Z_{\odot}$ with minimum $\chi^{2}$ of 3.7.
-Figure \ref{ngc5395woExt}, which illustrates the fitted $f_{\mathrm{mol}}$--$\Sigma_{\mathrm {gas}}$ relation in NGC~5395 without the external pressure term, shows that without the external pressure, the trend that $f_{\mathrm{mol}}$ decreases with the surface density of total gas can not be explained.
-Next, in order to investigate how many parameter sets are successfully reproduced the odd relationship in NGC~5395, we quantify the monotonic decrease of $f_{\mathrm{mol}}$ along the surface density of total gas.
-Since the range of the surface density of total gas of NGC~5395 is about from 5 $\MO$ pc$^{-2}$ to 25 $\MO$ pc$^{-2}$, we divided data points into three parts: the data with $10.0 > \Sigma_{\mathrm {gas}}$, $15.0 > \Sigma_{\mathrm {gas}} > 10.0$ and $\Sigma_{\mathrm {gas}} > 15.0$.
-Then, $f_{\mathrm{mol}}$ are averaged over each bin and averaged $f_{\mathrm{mol}}$ are checked whether $f_{\mathrm{mol}}$ increases along $\Sigma_{\mathrm {gas}}$.
-The parameter sets which show the monotonous decrease of $f_{\mathrm{mol}}$ along the increase of $\Sigma_{\mathrm {gas}}$ are shown in \ref{ngc5395fmolfit} bottom with a green shade.
-This result confirms our model can reproduce the odd trends in NGC~5395 in a wide parameter space and no parameter set can reproduce if external pressure term is not included.
+As mentioned in section \ref{localfmol}, the monotonic decrease of $f_{\mathrm{mol}}$ with the increase of the surface density of the total gas is seen in NGC 5395.
+However, plausible parameter sets shown in figure \ref{ngc5395fmolfit} may contain parameters which cannot reproduce the decreasing trend of $f_{\mathrm{mol}}$ along with an increase of surface density of the total gas.
+In fact, the parameter set of ($Z/Z_{\odot}$, $\varepsilon$)= (1.9, 0.0) included in the plausible parameters unsuccessfully reproduce the trend as we conclude in sub-section \ref{fmoldiscuss} (see, figure \ref{ngc5395woExt}).
+In order to check which parameter set can reproduce the observed trend, we quantify the simulated parameter set.
+Since the range of the surface density of total gas of NGC 5395 is about from 5 $\MO$ pc$^{-2}$ to 25 $\MO$ pc$^{-2}$, we divided data points into three parts: the data with 10.0 $> \Sigma_{\mathrm{gas}}$ (low $\Sigma_{\mathrm{gas}}$), 15.0 $> \Sigma_{\mathrm{gas}} >$ 10.0 (middle $\Sigma_{\mathrm{gas}}$), and $\Sigma_{\mathrm{gas}} >$15.0 (high $\Sigma_{\mathrm{gas}}$).
+Then, theoretically derived $f_{\mathrm{mol}}$ are averaged over each part ($f_{\mathrm{mol}}^{\mathrm{ave}}$).
+We checked for each parameter set whether theoretical $f_{\mathrm{mol}}$ monotonically decreases along with the increase of $\Sigma_{\mathrm{gas}}$, i.e., check whether the parameter sets fulfil

+The parameter sets that show the trend of the monotonous decrease of $f_{\mathrm{mol}}$ along with the increase of $\Sigma_{\mathrm{gas}}$ are shown in figure \ref{ngc5395fmolfit} bottom with a red shade.
+This figure illustrates how our model can reproduce the odd trends in NGC 5395 in very narrow parameter space and no parameter set can reproduce the observed trend if the external pressure term is not included.